 If

 $$x < x^$$

-and $y < y^$ , $C_x = x + \frac{x^ - x}{x^ - x + y^ - y} p(x, y)L$ (4.e)
+and $y < y^$, $C_X = x + \frac{x^ - x}{x^ - x + y^ - y} p(x, y) L$ (4.e)

-That is, if both parties are negligent, party X's expected cost equals her care expenditure x, plus her degree of fault times L times the probability of any accident.
+The equation says that if both parties are negligent, party X's expected cost equals her care expenditure x, plus her degree of fault times L times the probability of any accident.

-Equation (4.e) also shows that when both take less than due care, each party's expected cost function is independent of the role-type uncertainty parameters.
-When both are negligent, one party's damage share depends only on the actual care levels, and on $(x^, y^)$ .
-As before, the social optimum $(x^, y^)$ is a Nash equilibrium under the pure comparative negligence rule.
+Since neither α nor β appears in equation (4.e), when both take less than due care, each party's expected cost function is independent of the role-type uncertainty parameters.
+When both are negligent, one party's damage share depends only on the actual care levels, and on (x^, y^) .
+As before, the social optimum (x^, y^) is a Nash equilibrium under the pure comparative negligence rule.
 Most important, it is the unique equilibrium of the game, by an argument similar to the argument for the efficiency of the equal division rule.
 We leave the details to the reader.
-The intuition is that the degree-of-fault term in equation (4.e), pre-multiplying p(x, y)L, has no $\alpha$ in it; the corresponding term for party Y has no $\beta$ , and the sum of the two terms, for X and Y, equals 1.
+The intuition is that the degree-of-fault term in equation (4.e), pre-multiplying p(x, y)L, has no α in it; the corresponding term for party Y has no β , and the sum of the two terms, for X and Y, equals 1.

 In conclusion, the pure comparative negligence rule guarantees efficiency even with role-type uncertainty, as long as the standards of care are set at the socially efficient levels.
 Since the pure comparative negligence rule splits liability between negligent parties according to each party's degree of fault, it makes the accident loss division independent of one's role-type.
-No matter what $\alpha$ and $\beta$ are, the rule produces the efficient outcome as the unique equilibrium of the game.
+No matter what α and β are, the rule produces the efficient outcome as the unique equilibrium of the game.